DataDog/dd-trace-rb/lib-injection/README.md

 Examples:

-Bundler vendors the gems from a specific location, instead of system default.
+Bundler vendors gems from a specific location, instead of system default.
 ```bash
 BUNDLE_PATH=vendor/cache bundle install
 # or